open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 The following summarizes the additional hardware you'll need to buy to run Neuropixels experiments.
 Full details can be found on the :ref:`neuropixelspxi` plugin page.

+* From IMEC: Neuropixels basestations, cables, headstages, and probes

-* One **PXI chassis** (so far we've tested National Instruments PXIe-1071 and PXIe-1082)
+* One **PXI chassis** (so far we've tested National Instruments PXIe-1071, PXIe-1082, and PXIe-1083 and ADLINK PXES-2301)

-* One **PXI remote control module** (we've tested National Instruments PXIe-8381 and PXIe-8398) – requires NIDAQmx driver

-* One **PCIe interface card** (we've tested National Instruments PCIe-8381 and PCIe-8398)

 * *(optional)* One **PXI-based analog and digital I/O module** (see the :ref:`NI-DAQmx` page for a list of hardware we've tested)

+For chassis without a built-in controller (e.g. PXIe-1071, PXIe-1082), you'll need:

+* One **PXI remote control module** (we've tested NI PXIe-8381 and PXIe-8398) – requires NIDAQmx driver

+* One **PCIe interface card** (we've tested NI PCIe-8381 and PCIe-8398)

-* **Cables** to connect the remote control module to the PCIe card (e.g., National Instruments MXI-Express Cables, Gen 2 x8)
+* **MXI-Express Cables** to connect the remote control module to the PCIe card

-* From IMEC: Neuropixels PXIe module, cables, headstages, and probes
+For chassis with a built-in Thunderbolt controller (e.g. PXIe-1083):

+* One **Thunderbolt interface card** that's compatible with your motherboard

+* One sufficiently long **Thunderbolt 3 cable**

+.. important:: Thunderbolt 4 cables will not work, as the Neuropixels basestations cannot be detected with these newer cables.